 The Department conducts rulemaking pursuant to M.G.L. c.
 30A, §§ 4-10 and 207 C.M.R. § 2.01, to adopt, amend, or repeal regulations pertaining to the activities of all industries the Department is charged by statute with regulating.
-A rulemaking proceeding may involve simple procedural regulations or may address complex regulatory issues.
 The Department is required to provide public notice of a proposed rulemaking and to allow an opportunity for public comment.
 After consideration of the public comment, the Department may issue final regulations.
-Any final regulation must be published in the Code of Massachusetts Regulations.
+Any final regulation is published in the Code of Massachusetts Regulations.